corispade/PyBer_Analysis/README.md

 Find the completed PyBer Ride Share Analysis [here](https://github.com/corispade/PyBer_Analysis/blob/main/PyBer_Analysis.ipynb) for reference.

-STEP 1: Reference the DataFrame image below:
+STEP 1: Reference the DataFrame image below for the ride-sharing summary by city type:

   * Total Rides By City Type: The urban city type had the most total rides by 1,000 over suburban and 1,500 over rural.